CoffeeChaton/vscode-autohotkey/note/README.md

 - move to line `26` `30` `35` `44` try to `go to def`.
 - move to line `1` `12` try to `find all ref`.
 - if you need to use [IntelliSense](https://github.com/CoffeeChaton/vscode-autohotkey-NekoHelp#4-completion-of-class) of `a2` now, you need to write `a2 := new XXX` at new line, variable tracking not supported `? :` now.
+- Because the other way, for me to achieve too complicated

 ```ahk
 if (OutputVar > 0.5){